andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 Now Gelfand gets clever, showing us a new trick, and the real point of this problem I'll wager.

 Clearly we can go no further trying to figure out $m$ and $n$.
 Nor would it profit us to do so.
-But we could see what we could say about what we have.
+But we could see what statements we can make about what we do have in our hands.

-First up, Gelfand spots that the left hand side must be odd.
-Seems like a leap?Try it out.  _An odd number, no matter what power it is raised to, is always odd_.
+First up, Gelfand spots that the left hand side ($3^{m + n}$) _must_ be odd.
+Seems like a leap?
+Try it out.
+This is because _an odd number, no matter what power it is raised to, is always odd_.

 That's great info.
-Now there are a few more moving parts on the right hand side.
+Now there are a few more moving parts on the right hand side ($2^m \cdot 5^n$).
 What can we say about that?

-We know from what we just saw that $5^n$, no matter what $n$ is, will also always be odd.
+We know from what we just saw, that $5^n$, no matter what $n$ is, will also always be odd.
 That leaves the $2^m$.
 We should now see that _even numbers, when raised to any power will always be even, except when raised to the power of $0$_.
 E.g. in our case with $2^m$

 $$2^0 = 1$$